flityzz/crudmanyminds/readme.rst

 Install XAMPP Server and run as administrator.
 Clone the repository.

+Copy the repository and paste it into the XAMPP's "htdocs" directory.

 In phpMyAdmin, create a database called 'crud' with the collation 'utf8_general_ci'.
 Run the following SQL commands from 'crudci.sql' in the SQL tab.